-Data management and data sharing: All researchers are expected to manage data safely during the project and to maximise the availability of research data with as few restrictions as possible.
+Data management and data sharing: All researchers are expected to maximise the availability of research data with as few restrictions as possible.
 Where no restrictions apply and where the proposed research is likely to generate datasets that will hold significant value as a resource for the wider community, applicants should provide a data management and sharing plan.
+Maximum 300 words